Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Enforcing The No Profile Order Effect

 We introduce a new data matrix $D^{c}$ that appends the original data matrix with a data matrix that swaps the profile order for all rows.
-Formally, $D^{c} = [D, s_{\{1, 2, \dots, nJ\}}(D)]$.
-Table~\ref{tab:example_M} shows an example of $D^{c}$ with $X$ as gender, $Z$ as party affiliation, and $V$ as the respondent's age.
-Conceptually, $D^{c}$ aims to destroy all information about the profile order since the ``left'' and ``right'' profile are now indistinguishable, thus ensuring any test statistic that uses $D^{c}$ will respect the no profile order effect assumption.
-The following lemma formally states this result. \begin{lemma} Let $T(\cdot)$ be a row invariant test statistic,\footnote{More formally we say $T(D)$ is row invariant if $T(D) = T(\pi(D))$ for any possible $\pi$, where $\pi$ denotes a possible permutation of the rows of $D$.} then for any $E \subset \{1, 2, \dots, nJ\}$ we have that $T(D^{c}) = T(s_{E}(D)^c)$, where $s_{E}(D)^c = [s_{E}(D), s_{1, 2, \dots, nJ}(s_{E}(D))]$ \end{lemma} Lemma \ref{lemma:constraint} states that the test statistic will remain invariant to any relabelling of ``left'' and ``right'' profiles as long the test statistic is a function of the $D^c$ data matrix.
-The lemma holds because $D^{c} = s_{E}(D)^c$ up to row permutations.
-Using the assumption that $T(.)$ is a row invariant test statistic we obtain the equality.
-Many algorithms like Random Forest have random initializations in the process so $T(D^{c}) = T(s_{E}(D)^c)$ may only hold up to distributional equality.
-But, this is sufficient for the CRT's validity.
+Formally, $D^{c} = [D; s_{\{1, 2, \dots, nJ\}}(D)]$.
+Table~\ref{tab:example_M} shows an example of $D^{c}$ with $\bX$ as gender, $\bZ$ as party affiliation, and $\bV$ as the respondent's age.
+Conceptually, $D^{c}$ aims to destroy all information about the profile order since the ``left'' and ``right'' profile are now indistinguishable, thus ensuring any test statistic that uses $D^{c}$ will respect the no profile order effect constraints.
+The following lemma formally states this result. \begin{lemma} Let $T(\cdot)$ be a row invariant test statistic,\footnote{More formally we say $T(D)$ is row invariant if $T(D) = T(\pi(D))$ for any possible $\pi$, where $\pi$ denotes a possible permutation of the rows of $D$.} then for any $E \subset \{1, 2, \dots, nJ\}$ we have that $T(D^{c}) = T(s_{E}(D)^c)$, where $s_{E}(D)^c = [s_{E}(D); s_{1, 2, \dots, nJ}(s_{E}(D))]$. \end{lemma} \begin{proof} The lemma holds because $D^{c} = s_{E}(D)^c$ up to row permutations.
+Using the assumption that $T(\cdot)$ is a row invariant test statistic we obtain the equality.
+Many algorithms like Random Forest have random initializations in the process so $T(D^{c}) = T(s_{E}(D)^c)$ may only hold up to distributional equality. \end{proof}

+Lemma \ref{lemma:constraint} states that the test statistic will remain invariant to any relabelling of ``left'' and ``right'' profiles as long the test statistic is a function of the $D^c$ data matrix.
 All regression based algorithms will respect exact row invariance.
 Lemma~\ref{lemma:constraint} allows practitioners to build any test statistic, even ones that do not have natural ``left'' and ``right'' coefficients, while still enforcing the no profile order effect.
-Furthermore, we also enforce the constraints in Equation~\eqref{eq:constraints} by using $D^{c}$ as the input in HierNet.
+In particular, we enforce the constraints in Equation~\eqref{eq:constraints} by using $D^{c}$ as the input in HierNet.